AnaghaAjitha/Speech-to-Text-and-Emotion-Tracking-System/README.md

 The system captures real-time audio using PyAudio.
 The audio is processed and passed to the Whisper model.
 Whisper transcribes the speech into text.
-The text is sent to models DistilBERT and DistilRoBERTa DistilBERT for sentiment analysis (positive/negative)
+The text is sent to models DistilBERT and DistilRoBERTa- DistilBERT for sentiment analysis (positive/negative) and DistilRoBERTa for emotion detection.